 - Join a tour.
 It doesn’t have to be for days – even a simple walking tour of a city organised by your accommodation can be an awesome way to explore without hassle or stress.
 It’s a good way to meet interesting people too

-- Let people know your plans, if you’re heading for Langkawi or just out for dinner, let somebody know where you are and what you are getting up to.
+- Let people know your plans.
+Whether you’re taking an impromptu trip to Langkawi or just out for dinner, let somebody know where you are and what you are getting up to.
 Keeping in touch with people is ALWAYS a good idea.

 - Women’s rights in Malaysia are still antiquated.
 Get to know more about local women from different backgrounds and learn about their lives.
 A good way to meet people is through Facebook groups, in cafes, local hangouts, or NGOs.